-Assassin Snail (Clea Helena) Snail Species Profile
+Assassin Snail (Clea Helena) Species Profile & Care Guide

 The Assassin snail is relatively hardy, but it naturally requires good water quality.
 They are not challenging to take care of as long as the water conditions are right, and they have plenty of food.

 They are least active during mid-day, and aquatic plants are perfectly safe from these opportunistic carnivores, and they are handy to have to keep other snail populations down.

 Assassin Snails are also very attractive, the ribbed conical yellow-cream shell is complemented with dark brown spirals, and dark speckles throughout and the body is a greyish green in colour.

 |Scientific Name||Clea Helena|